material-components/material-components-ios/components/Dialogs/docs/theming.md

 Make sure the Dialog's Theming extension is added to your project.

-If you're using the new theming extentions and schemes (MDCContainerScheme), add:
+If you're using the new theming extentions and schemes (MDCContainerScheme), add the Theming framework:

 ```bash
 pod 'MaterialComponents/Dialogs+Theming'
 ```

-If you're using the current (and soon to be retired) extentions and schemes (MDCAlertScheme), add:
+If you're using the current (and soon to be deprecated) extentions and schemes (MDCAlertScheme), add the DialogThemer framework:

 ```bash
 pod 'MaterialComponents/Dialogs+DialogThemer'